 - A homicide is justifiable when committed in self-defense after a person believes they are in imminent danger of losing their life or suffering great bodily harm, and that the killing is necessary to save themself from that danger.

 - A homicide is justifiable when committed by a person who was lawfully inside a dwelling, business, or motor vehicle when the conflict began against a person who attempts to make or has made an unlawful entry into such places, and the person committing the homicide reasonably believes that using deadly force is necessary to prevent the entry or to compel the intruder to leave the dwelling, place of business, or motor vehicle.

 In these circumstances, a person is justified in their use of force if the perpetrator was unlawfully and forcibly entering or had already done so, and the person knew or had reason to believe that an unlawful and forcible entry was occurring or had occurred.

 You are the only person that truly knows the dangers presented in the heat of the moment of your situation, no one else does.
 Life-or-death situations trigger fight-or-flight responses, therefore you should not be frightened at the prosecutor's attempts to convict you of homicide.
 Your case is defendable.

-As a proven Baton Rouge criminal defense attorney, Jared Ambeau is equipped with the knowledge, experience, and defense strategies needed to argue that your alleged offense was justified.
-He can formulate a compelling defense strategy utilizing this affirmative defense outlined in Louisiana’s stand your ground laws.
+As a proven Baton Rouge criminal defense attorney, Jarrett Ambeau is equipped with the knowledge, experience, and defense strategies needed to argue that your alleged offense was justified.
+He can formulate a compelling defense strategy utilizing this affirmative defense outlined in Louisiana's stand your ground laws.
 You can depend on our firm to provide honest, realistic legal counsel, and ultimately, some peace of mind.